Kanban For Projects and Tasks

 To use stages in other Projects views like List or Gantt, enable the Stage column to show, following the steps to Hide/Display columns.
 Bulk assigning stages to tasks is also possible using the steps to Edit Multiple Tasks At Once.

-Tasks without a stage appear in an Unassigned column when viewing the Kanban view of Projects.
-Those task cards can be dragged to a stage's column, which assigns that respective stage.
+Projects or tasks without a stage appear in an Unassigned column when viewing the Kanban view of Projects.
+Those project or task cards can be dragged to a stage's column, which assigns that respective stage.

 Moving a task's card to the Completed stage is the same as marking the task complete in other views.